Excel2TXF - Specific Broker Instructions

 IZone by TDAmeritrade

-I don't yet have the details for generating the download, but it should be farily straightforward.
-(If you figure out the steps, please send us an email so that we can update these instructions).
+Excel2TXF has been validated with a sample Izone download, but I don't yet have the details for generating the download (If you figure out the steps, please send us an email so that we can update these instructions).

 Note: IZone only offers a download of individual buy and sell transactions, so Excel2TXF will first try to match up the individual buy & sell trades.
 To ensure proper matching, make sure that any positions which carried over from previous years are included in your file (you may need to manually add them by looking at your prior year-end account statement).